portableant/museologi.st/projects/lost-change.md

 ![A screenshot of the interface](http://britishmuseumblog.files.wordpress.com/2014/02/544x306.jpg)

 The tool is straightforward to use.
 The left hand pane holds details for the place of discovery; the right hand side holds details for the place of issue, the mint.
 These panes work in tandem, with data dynamically updating in each, depending on the user’s choice.
-A

 The PAS intends to build on this project at a later stage and will be seeking further funding to enable this to happen, with many more facets of discovery available to query the dataset.

 Lost Change was funded through a £5,000 grant from the CreativeWorks London ‘Entrepreneur-in-Residence’ programme.

 The PAS is grateful to Gavin Baily and Sarah Bagshaw from Tracemedia who developed the application, and everyone who has contributed to the PAS database.

 This originally appeared on the British Museum blog